Nursing Home Abuse Lawyers in Colorado Springs

 What Are the Rights of a Colorado Nursing Home Resident?

 Every resident of a nursing home or elder care facility has certain rights that must be explained to them as soon as they move in.
-These rights are protected by federal and Colorado state law, and they include the right:
+These rights are protected by federal and Colorado state law, and they include the following rights:

 - To be treated with dignity and respect at all times.